wpswings/wallet-system-for-woocommerce/README.txt

 * New: Compatible with WPML plugin

 = 2.0.4 - Released on 2 August 2021 =
-* Fix: the warning comes when adding wallet recharge to cart.
+* Fix: the warning comes when adding wallet recharge to the cart.
-* New: Added a function for WooCommerce POS plugin regarding debiting the wallet amount.
+* New: Added a function for the WooCommerce POS plugin regarding debiting the wallet amount.

 = 2.0.3 - Released on 22 June 2021 =
 * Fix: Minor Fixes.

 = 2.0.2 - Released on 15 June 2021 =

-* Fix: The error coming due to plugin JavaScript file in shop and cart page
+* Fix: The error coming due to the plugin JavaScript file in the shop and cart page
 * Fix: Wallet payment gateway error

 = 2.0.1 - Released on 27 May 2021 =